A Childhood Framed by Story

 A LIFE SHAPED BY LOVE

-In her twenties Sophie moved to Kathmandu, where she met Romio, a Tangka painter who would become both her partner in life and in art.
+In her twenties Sophie moved to Kathmandu, where she met Romio Shrestha, a Tangka painter who would become both her partner in life and in art.
 The two spent years exploring the Kathmandu Valley and the landscapes beyond it, travelling through temples, villages, and mountain paths that shaped their shared visual world.
-Nepal’s vivid colours, ritual traditions, and clear mountain light offered a striking counterpart to the softer palette of Ireland, and these experiences deepened Sophie’s instinct for atmosphere, pattern, and story.
-Her time there was a period of adventure, learning, and creative companionship—one that continues to echo through her work today.
+Nepal’s vivid colours and clear mountain light offered a striking counterpart to the softer palette of Ireland, and these experiences deepened Sophie’s instinct for atmosphere, pattern, and story.
+Her time there was a period spiritual awakening adventure and creative companionship that continues to echo through her work today.

 View Archive